What sorts of experts do you have on your panel?

 What qualifications do your experts have?

-Our medical, surgical, and dental experts have basic medical/dental degrees and a wealth of postgraduate education.
+Our medical, surgical, and dental experts have medical/dental degrees and a wealth of postgraduate education.
 Our other experts, including our country of origin experts hold academic positions and have well-respected affiliations.
 Our psychiatric experts are approved by the Secretary of State under Section 12(2) of the Mental Health Act 1983, as amended in 2007.
 Many of our experts hold specialist expert witness certificates, such as the Bond Solon Expert Witness Certificate in criminal, civil and family proceedings.

 Do you work in Prison Law?